aquiladev/remix-mythx-plugin/README.md

 # Troubleshooting
 1. If you run the plugin locally on Chrome, you may face with a white screen issue.
 The issue happens when a plugin uses more than 10% of the allocated resources for a page.
 In such a way browser detect and prevent malicious behavior of non-origin content, which is rendered in iframe on the page.
 The browser stops rendering of the content and waits until the sub-frame process stops using so many resources.

-    Solutions:
+    **Solutions:**

     1. Make sure that you build the plugin for the production environment

     2. Make sure that your React Chrome extension is disabled

+2. Brave browser error:

+    ```Failed to read the 'localStorage' property from 'Window': Access is denied for this document.```

+    **Solution:**

+    Set `Cookies` setting to `Allow all cookies` on `chrome://settings/shields` page